 Most Common Mistakes

-Some of the most common mistakes include not adjusting 3/4 of an inch for your first layout mark, not following a continuous 16 inch (or 24 inch) layout, not framing square for layout, not using straight plates, placing studs on the wrong side of the layout mark and studs not nailed flush with plates.
-Make sure to avoid these mistakes.
+Some of the most common mistakes include not adjusting 3/4 of an inch for your first layout mark, not following a continuous 16 or 24-inch layout, not using a framing square for layout, not using straight plates, placing studs on the wrong side of the layout mark, and studs that are not nailed flush with plates.
+Make sure to avoid making any of these mistakes.

 Sight down each plate and turn it so the crown will be turned up.
 Then turn both top and bottom plates on their sides and put them together using large jaw clamps.
 You can temporarily nail the plates together also.

-Beginning at the end of a plate that goes all the way to the end of a wall, measure in exactly 3/4 of an inch and make a mark across both plates at this point.
+Beginning at the end of a plate that goes all the way to the end of a wall, measure in exactly 3/4 of an inch and make a mark across both of the plates.